Dean, School of Communication & the Arts

 - Spearheaded the development and approval of Liberty University’s first BFA and MFA programs

-- Professional producer, director, and combat choreographer of over more than 100 productions
+- Professional producer, director, and combat choreographer for more than 100 productions

 - Primary supervisor for the renovation and relocation of the School of Communication & the Arts facilities, including new television studios, art classrooms, studios, and galleries, a black box theater, rehearsal and dance studios, and computer labs for graphic design, video, and audio editing